Making it easier for you to do daily activities, safely and independently.

 How can an occupational therapist help me?

-- Identify risks that may result in a fall.
-This can include advise and education, home safety checks and referrals to other agencies
+- Identifying risks that may result in a fall and ways to prevent them.
+This can include advice and education, home safety checks and referrals to other agencies such as a local handyman.

-An occupational therapist can visit your parents at home to identify areas of difficulty.
-The occupational therapist may ask your parents to demonstrate how they step in and out of the shower or the bath, and the tasks they do whilst showering and dressing.
-From this observation and discussion with your parents, the occupational therapist may suggest modifications to the shower/bath to improve safety, may suggest the use of equipment to improve safety and conserving of energy, and may suggest alternative techniques to complete a task.
+An Occupational Therapist can visit your parents at home to identify areas of difficulty.
+They may ask your parents to demonstrate how they do things such as step in and out of the shower or moving up and down steps.
+From this observation and discussion with your parents, the Occupational Therapist may suggest different ways to do things, environmental modifications, or the use of aids equipment to complete the task safely.

-After completing a home assessment, the occupational therapist may recommend the installation of rails and their location to help with minimising the risk of falls in areas with steps, the shower or toilet.
-The occupational therapist does not install the rails but can link you with services that can.
+After completing a home assessment, the Occupational Therapist may recommend the installation of rails to help with minimising the risk of falls in areas such as steps, the shower or toilet.
+The Occupational Therapist does not install the rails but can link you with services that can.

 This service is funded by the Australian Government Department of Health.
 Visit the Department of Health website for more information.